 Marlon Brando fell under the spell of Tetiaroa while filming “Mutiny on the Bounty” and went on to buy the island.
 Once a private getaway for Tahitian royalty, the island remains a haven for birds, sea turtles and all kinds of marine life.
 Marlon Brando’s island retreat is now home to one of the top resorts in the world – the magnificent private island resort, The Brando.

 The Brando is a benchmark in all-inclusive luxury and has become widely known for its incredible surroundings and service.
 Our clients returning from The Brando rave about their experience and many start to plan a return trip right away!

 Tetiaroa is working very hard to protect the island’s environment.
 They hope to be granted a special status of a natural reserve in order to regulate access and promote best practices for a sustainable and responsible approach of excursions.
-The Brando Resort was designed for luxury, however they were very attentive to maintaining the ecology of their surroundings as they built.
+The Brando Resort was designed for luxury.
+However, its development has always been very attentive to maintaining the ecology of their surroundings as it was built.

 Tetiaroa shelters one of the largest colony of birds in Tahiti.
-White terns, brown boobies, frigate birds, red-tailed tropic birds and the amazing great crested birds – whose colony is the only one in the Windward Islands – all coexist in Tetiaroa.
-Birds come to breed in this uninhabited haven, and their environment must be respected and preserved in all possible ways.
+White terns, brown boobies, frigate birds, red-tailed tropic birds and the amazing great crested birds – whose colony is the only one in the Windward Islands.
+All of these species coexist in Tetiaroa.
+Birds come to breed in this uninhabited haven, and their environment must be respected and preserved in every possible way.